Subsequent applications

 Greek Council for Refugees Visit Website

 The definition of “final decision” was amended in 2018.
-According to the new definition, as maintained in the IPA, a “final decision” is a decision granting or refusing international protection: (a) taken by the Appeals Committees following an appeal, or (b) which is no longer amenable to the aforementioned appeal due to the expiry of the time limit to appeal.[7]
-An application for annulment can be lodged against the final decision before the Administrative Court.[8]
+According to the new definition, as maintained in the Asylum Code, a “final decision” is a decision granting or refusing international protection: (a) taken by the Appeals Committees following an appeal, or (b) which is no longer amenable by the aforementioned appeal due to the expiry of the time limit to appeal.[2]
+An application for annulment can be lodged against the final decision before the Administrative Court.[3]

 Preliminary examination procedure

-When a subsequent application is lodged, the relevant authorities examine the application in conjunction with the information provided in previous applications.[9]
+When a subsequent application is lodged, the competent authorities examine the application in conjunction with the information provided in previous applications.[12]

-Elements or claims related either to the applicant’s personal circumstances or to the situation in the applicant’s country of origin that did not exist during the examination of his/her previous application are considered new in light of the first asylum procedure.
-Elements previously available to the applicant or claims that could have been submitted during the first asylum procedure are considered new when the applicant provides valid reasoning for not presenting them at that stage.
+Given the purpose of the procedure, elements or claims related either to the applicant’s personal circumstances or to the situation in the applicant’s country of origin that did not exist during the examination of his/her previous application should be considered new in light of the first asylum procedure.
+Elements previously available to the applicant or claims that could have been submitted during the first asylum procedure should be considered new when the applicant provides valid reasoning for not presenting them at that stage.
 Furthermore, such new elements should be considered to be substantial if they lead to the conclusion that the application is not manifestly unfounded, that is to say, if the applicant does not invoke claims clearly not related to the criteria for refugee status or subsidiary protection.

-If the preliminary examination concludes on the existence of new elements “which affect the assessment of the application for international protection”, the subsequent application is considered admissible and examined on the merits.
-The applicant is issued a new “asylum seeker’s card” in that case.
-If no such elements are identified, the subsequent application is deemed inadmissible.[16]
+If the preliminary examination concludes on the existence of new elements “which affect the assessment of the application for international protection”, the subsequent application is considered admissible and examined on the merits and the applicant is issued a new “asylum seeker’s card”.
+If no such elements are identified, the subsequent application is deemed inadmissible.[17]

-Exceptionally, under the IPA, “the right to remain on the territory is not guaranteed to applicants who
+Exceptionally, under the Asylum Code, ‘the right to remain on the territory is not guaranteed to applicants who

-(b) make a second subsequent application after a final decision dismissing or rejecting the first subsequent application”.[18]
+• make a second subsequent application after a final decision dismissing or rejecting the first subsequent application’.[19]

 Any new submission of an identical subsequent application is dismissed as inadmissible.[19]